 One of my favorite pieces is this french wire bunny form.
 It was originally from Pottery Barn and has a hole in the back to put Easter Eggs in it.
 I have used it for a number of years, but now it’s getting old and rusty.
-Today, I decided to make it into a topiary.

 You will need a bunny topiary form